fanfury-sports/furyhub/docs/daemon/commands.md

 ## Introduction

-IRIS Daemon Commands allow you to init, start, reset a node, or generate a genesis file, etc.
+FURY Daemon Commands allow you to init, start, reset a node, or generate a genesis file, etc.

 You can get familiar with these commands by creating a [Local Testnet](local-testnet.md).